MicrosoftDocs/learn/learn-pr/azure-devops/implement-code-workflow/includes/2-choose-a-code-flow-strategy.md

 ## How do my local changes get up to the main codebase?

-**Mara:** In Git, the main branch, or _trunk_, is typically called `master`.
+**Mara:** In Git, the main branch, or _trunk_, is typically called `main`.

-After you feel that your code is ready to be merged into the `master` branch in the main repository that's shared by all developers, you create what's called a _pull request_.
-When you create a pull request, you're telling the other developers that you have code ready to review and you want it merged into the `master` branch.
-When your pull request is approved, it becomes part of the master codebase.
+After you feel that your code is ready to be merged into the `main` branch in the main repository that's shared by all developers, you create what's called a _pull request_.
+When you create a pull request, you're telling the other developers that you have code ready to review and you want it merged into the `main` branch.
+When your pull request is approved, it becomes part of the central codebase.

 ## What does a branching workflow look like?

  :::row:::
     :::column span="8":::
 **Step 1**:
 When you begin to work on a new feature or bug fix, the first thing you want to do is make sure you're starting with the latest stable codebase.
-To do this, you can synchronize your local copy of the `master` branch with the server's copy.
-This pulls down all other developers' changes that have been pushed up to the `master` branch on the server since your last synchronization.
+To do this, you can synchronize your local copy of the `main` branch with the server's copy.
+This pulls down all other developers' changes that have been pushed up to the `main` branch on the server since your last synchronization.

     :::column-end:::
     :::column:::